What Is AI-Induced Derealization?

 Let's be precise about language.
 Clinical psychosis involves a break from reality — delusions, hallucinations, disorganized thinking.
 Most people experiencing AI-related derealization are not psychotic in the clinical sense.
 They know, intellectually, that they're real and the world is real.
 But the feeling of unreality persists despite that knowledge.

 We use the term "AI psychosis" because it's what people search for when they're scared.
 If you googled "AI psychosis" and landed here, we want you to know: what you're probably experiencing is derealization or depersonalization, not psychosis.
 That distinction matters because derealization is very treatable and very common — especially during periods of high anxiety.
-However, if you're experiencing true hallucinations, persistent delusions, or paranoia, please reach out for professional help immediately.
-Our resources page can connect you with support.
+However, if you're experiencing true hallucinations, persistent delusions, or paranoia — including AI-related paranoia about surveillance and data collection that has become all-consuming — please reach out for professional help immediately.
+Our anxiety support resources can connect you with support.

 Signs That AI Is Distorting Your Sense of Reality